 26. Employ a willing ally

 When curbside help is available, Jan and I always flash some cash while trying to check our bags and tandem(s) with a sky-cap or porter.
-On the way back from a recent tour in Hawaii a $60 tip caused a porter to shepherd four boxed tandems plus four overweight suitcases through the TSA and agricultural-inspection lines before asking me to give him my credit card so he could “let me relax” while he checked my stuff at a remote counter.
+On the way back from a tour in Hawaii a $60 tip caused a porter to shepherd four boxed tandems plus four overweight suitcases through the TSA and agricultural-inspection lines before asking me to give him my credit card so he could “let me relax” while he checked my stuff at a remote counter.
 When he returned to have me sign the slip, my total fee for 4 tandems and 4 oversize suitcases was $80.
-While most porters won’t be this accommodating, even when they only go so far as to escort you inside, I’ve learned that airline counter agents (who don’t take tips but do assess fees) will often provide better treatment to passengers who have tipped porters.
+While most porters won’t be this accommodating, even when they only go so far as to escort you inside, I’ve learned that airline counter agents (who don’t take tips but do assess fees) will almost always provide better treatment to passengers who have employed porters.
 Does this make sense?
 Sure.
 Airline check-in agents rely on the overworked and poorly-paid porters to help them process crowds and get planes dispatched on time.
-Treating a sky-cap’s clients poorly, and depriving these helpers of their source of tips, would be unthinkable.
+Abusing a porter’s clients, and depriving these helpers of their source of tips, would be unthinkable.

-So whenever you have a choice, find and use a porter to help you with check in.
+So whenever you can find one, use a porter to help you with check in.
 While the agents at the counter cannot accept tips, a sky-cap who spots your cash will instantly understand your desire for “superior customer service.”

 27. Southwest Loves Tandems